 School districts whose voters fail to approve the board of education's proposed budget must operate on a contingency budget (see APPENDICES C, F AND G).
 The board of education may present the original budget or a revision of the budget to the voters two times for approval.
 In the event the board declines this course of action, Section 2008 of the Education Law provides a means whereby a stipulated number of citizens may petition the board to call a special district meeting to vote on one or more budget related measures.
 It is generally considered good practice to submit a budget for a second vote.

-If no budget has been adopted by the voters by the beginning of the new fiscal year, the board must identify those items of contingent nature and adopt a budget that includes only contingent items and is within the calculated administrative and contingent budget caps (see APPENDICES C, F AND G).
+If no budget has been adopted by the voters by the beginning of the new fiscal year, the board must identify those items of contingent nature and adopt a budget that includes only contingent items and is within the calculated administrative budget and tax levy caps (see APPENDICES C, F AND G).
 These items can then be entered in the district accounting records to enable salaries and bills to be paid.
 If a new budget is adopted records may be adjusted to reflect the changes.
 If no change occurs, care should be taken by the board and the administration to ensure that the administrative and contingent budget caps are not exceeded and that only expenditures for teachers' salaries and ordinary contingent expenditures are included.